Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 Interested in a career as an automotive, motorcycle, or marine technician?
-We asked ten successful techs what advice they would give to people who are either just starting out in their careers, or who are considering going to a technical school.
+We asked ten successful techs what advice they would give to people who are either just starting out in their careers, or who are considering going to a tech school.

 Interested in being a technician but you’ve never even turned a wrench?
 So what!
 Okay, so you may struggle from time to time compared to the star students who practically grew up in a garage, but you can do this!
 And a positive attitude can make all the difference.